mgoddard/crdb-k8s-statefulset/README.md

 ### Option B: Deploy the _Geo Tourist_ demo against that CockroachDB cluster
 1. `08_geo_load_data.sh`: Deploy the data loader app which creates tables and loads data
+1. Wait for the data loader to complete before launching the app
 1. `09_geo_app_start.sh`: Deploy the app itself; when finished, it will print the public IP address of the app

 ### Day two operations